CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ## Task 1: Explore Azure Migrate and understand the appliance's role

-**Objective:** In this task, you will explore the Azure Migrate service and understand how the appliance facilitates migration assessments.
+In this task, you will explore the Azure Migrate service and understand how the appliance facilitates migration assessments.

 1. Click on **Show Portal Menu (☰) (1)**  bar and select **All services (2)** from the left navigation pane.